MisansProducts/Cookie-RPG-GUI/README.md

 # Cookie RPG GUI

-This is my first attempt at creating a graphical user interface for my text adventure video game, Cookie RPG.
+This is my first attempt at creating a graphical user interface for my text-adventure video game, Cookie RPG.
 I used the Tkinter library for Python to achieve this effect.

 This game includes:
 * 2 buttons